Doolin’s Musical Culture – The Place, The People & The Passion

 Doolin Music House: Is a unique musical experience, offered by local musician, Christy Barry and his partner Sheila, in their home.
 Experience traditional Irish music at Doolin Music House, where music, stories, laughter, local food and the Irish welcome are all the ingredients you need for an enjoyable evening in Doolin.
 To find out more about Doolin Music House click here.

-For Groups – Set Dancing & Musical Retreats: For private group sessions, both Doolin Inn and Doolin Hostel offer groups travelling to Doolin, some fantastic traditional in-house entertainment, where guests can get involved and immerse themselves in the culture – great for academic & music schools, corporate groups, and more.
+For Groups – Set Dancing & Musical Retreats: For private group sessions, Doolin Inn offers groups travelling to Doolin, some fantastic traditional in-house entertainment, where guests can get involved and immerse themselves in the culture – great for academic & music schools, corporate groups, and more.
 To find out more, contact Anthony here.

 Take the Music home with you: Take a little piece of Doolin’s musical heritage home with you, by visiting the local music and craft shops, where you’ll find shelves stocked full of trad CDs, DVDs, instruments, books and more.